 During the deployment process, AHV Backup Proxy is deployed as an independent Linux-based VM on a Nutanix AHV cluster that you want to protect.
 The AHV Backup Proxy VM must meet the following requirements.

 - CPU: x86-64 processors.
 4 CPU cores plus 1 CPU core for each additional concurrent task.*

 - Memory: 4 GB RAM plus 1 GB RAM for each additional concurrent task.*

 - Disk Space: 1 GB for product installation.

 *AHV Backup Proxy creates one task per every VM processed by the job.
 CPU and hardware resources for the AHV Backup Proxy VM are calculated automatically based on specified number of concurrent tasks.
 VMs with multiple CPU cores can handle more concurrent tasks.
 For example, for 4 concurrent tasks, it is recommended that you specify minimum 4 CPU cores and 4GB RAM, for 8 concurrent tasks — 8 CPU cores and 8 GB RAM.
 When defining the number of concurrent tasks, keep in mind the network traffic throughput in the virtual infrastructure.

-The hostname of AHV Backup Proxy VM must be resolvable on the Veeam Backup & Replication server, and the hostname of the Veeam Backup & Replication server must be resolvable on the AHV Backup Proxy VM.
-Otherwise, Veeam Backup & Replication cannot connect to AHV Backup Proxy.
+The hostname of the Veeam Backup & Replication server must be resolvable on the AHV Backup Proxy VM.
+Otherwise, AHV Backup Proxy cannot connect to Veeam Backup & Replication.
 The issue is also valid if AHV Backup Proxy is running behind NAT.